 “… and your Sire?”, I prodded.

-“Dad abandoned us when we were kittens.”
+“Dad abandoned us before we were born.”

 “I’m sorry to hear that”, I said.
 Her words made me think of the last time I’d seen my own father.
 He was eating a used tissue on the train tracks near the Junction, in Toronto.1